Bilt's May Rent Day bonus is here — earn up to 100% bonus Avios points

 Bilt Rewards offers multiple ways to redeem your points.
 But you'll usually get the best value by transferring them to Bilt's airline and hotel partners and using them for travel.

-With 18 airlines and 5 hotel transfer partners, there are a slew of options when it comes to redeeming your points, including popular programs like United, Alaska Airlines, Southwest, Air France/KLM, British Airways, Japan Airlines, Marriott, and Hyatt, among many others.
+With 19 airlines and 6 hotel transfer partners, there's a slew of options when it comes to redeeming your points, including popular programs like United, Alaska Airlines, Southwest, Air France/KLM, British Airways, Japan Airlines, Marriott, Hyatt and Wyndham Rewards

-That means your points can go a long way, especially since almost all of Bilt's partners transfer at a 1-to-1 ratio, meaning 1 Bilt point transfers to 1 point in the corresponding airline or hotel program.
+That means your points can go a long way, especially since most of Bilt's partners transfer at a 1-to-1 ratio, meaning 1 Bilt point transfers to 1 point in the corresponding airline or hotel program.

 Rent Day transfer bonus

-With this promotion, you can earn bonus miles on all transfers made to Japan Airlines (JAL) Mileage Bank on March 1st.
-However, the bonus offer depends on your status within the Bilt Rewards program.
+With this upcoming promotion, you can earn bonus rewards on all transfers made to British Airways, Iberia, and Aer Lingus on May 1st.
+The bonus offer depends on your status within the Bilt Rewards program:

 • Silver member: 50% bonus

-If you decide to take advantage of this promotion, know that it's only valid on Sunday, March 1, 2026, from 12:00am ET through 11:59pm PT.
-If you don't already have a JAL account, we suggest creating one now and linking it to your Bilt account, and not waiting until the last minute.
-Also keep in mind that if your JAL Mileage Bank account is less than 60 days old, there will be up to a 7-day hold before you can use JAL Miles to book travel.
+If you decide to take advantage of this promotion, know that it's only valid on Friday, May 1, 2026, from 12:00am ET through 11:59pm PT.
+If you don't already have a British Airways, Iberia, or Aer Lingus account, we suggest creating one now and linking it to your Bilt account, and not waiting until the last minute.

 Why Bilt is a smart addition to your points strategy